Advanced web typography

 All caps can introduce a heavier cognitive load for the reader, especially in longer paragraphs.
 Screen readers announce all caps as individual letters, interrupting the flow and making it difficult to understand.
 Consider limiting the use of all caps on longer strings of text.

 All caps can introduce a heavier cognitive load for your reader — consider limiting the use of all caps on longer strings of text.

 There’s an expectation on the web that underlined text indicates a hyperlink.
 If you’re trying to draw emphasis, consider using italics or bold text (or make stylistic changes by wrapping things with a span).

-Check the color contrast of your designs and learn more about best practices with these excellent color contrast tools:
+You can use Webflow’s built-in Color contrast checker to assess the contrast ratio of your text against its background.
+And you can check the color contrast of your designs and learn more about best practices with these excellent color contrast tools, too:

 Long lines of text confuse and tire a reader — their eyes have to travel really far from left to right.
 Use a container to constrict how far text spans horizontally across the page.
-45 - 75 characters per line is recommended.
+60 to 80 characters per line is recommended.

 As we covered earlier, one way to do this is to set limits on the maximum width of a text element to however many characters you want in a line.
-Remember: (60 CH) is equal to 60 zeroes on whatever font you’ve selected.
+Remember: 60 CH is equal to 60 zeroes in whatever font you’ve selected.

 Text with adequate line height makes it much less overwhelming and easier to track across and down a page.